RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 #### Keep your team in the loop.

+Please put your days off and major appointments on your google calendar as OOO.
+Email [team](mailto:team@radialdevgroup.com) to notify them of the days you will be out.
-Please notify your team of any significant changes to your calendar if and when you make them.
+Please update your team if there are any significant changes to your calendar.

-Note: We are now using [Teambook](https://radial-development-group.teambookapp.com/) to track availability and resourcing.
-Please report changes to your calendar there.

 ## Hours and Hour Requirements

 * All time will be "flex" time and scheduled according to an employee's best discretion.
-Core hours are from 9:30am to 3pm M-F Please be sure to notify the team, via email, if you are unable to be available during core hours.
+Core hours are from 10:00am to 3pm M-F Please be sure to notify the team, via email, if you are unable to be available during core hours.

 * Please work 40 hours per week or allocate PTO to cover.